 What is Yoga Therapy?

-Yoga therapy is an integrative approach to health that applies yogic tools – postures, movement, breath work, meditation, and more, to address physical, mental and emotional well-being.
-Western medicine is really good at providing life-saving care and curbing symptoms.
-But it is not always good at addressing the underlying causes of disease.
+Yoga therapy is an integrative approach to health that applies yogic tools to address physical, mental and emotional well-being.

-Yoga therapists provide the knowledge, education and support around lifestyle changes that primary care doctors and specialists don’t have time to address.
+We provide knowledge and support for lifestyle changes that doctors and specialists don’t have time to address.

 • Yoga therapy works by helping people be more aware of their bodies, their breathing, and their thoughts.